N-HEDGER/NH_FACESFMRI/README.md

 5. Lastly, you are asked to input a subject filename.

 6. After entering the subject filename, the experiment will start.
 You will then be presented with a grey screen, with some text that asks you to press any button to start waiting for pulses (in 'test mode' pressing the button will just start the experiment without waiting for any syncbox pulses).
+After pressing the button - this is when you should start the functional scan, and start the Syncbox in synchronisation mode.
+There is a 100 second timeout from the button press during which MATLAB waits for a Syncbox pulse.

 7. A central fixation will appear and a new trial will start every time a syncbox pulse is recieved (the TR for this experiment was 2 seconds).